-Have the overall responsibility for facilitating the access and availability, and regulating the distribution and use of fertilizers in their countries and should ensure the allocation of adequate resources for this mandate.
+Have the overall responsibility for regulating the production, distribution and sustainable use of fertilizers in their countries.

-Implement a fertilizer policy, quality control, and registration system when appropriate, which includes penalties for non-compliance when deemed necessary and wherever possible.
+Implement a fertilizer policy, quality control, and registration system which includes penalties for non-compliance.
 Governments are encouraged to harmonize policies at the global level, particularly in relation to quality assurance methods.

-Ensure locally or regionally relevant and recognized training relating to the retail sale of fertilizers, so as to ensure that those involved are capable of providing end-users with sound advice on fertilizer use and management and on the environmental and health risks associated with the misuse of fertilizers.
+Ensure locally or regionally relevant and recognized training relating to the retail sale of fertilizers, so as to ensure that those involved are capable of providing end-users with sound advice on fertilizer use and management and on the environmental and health risks associated with the use of fertilizers.

-Develop, and maintain transportation infrastructure to improve access and reduce logistical costs associated with fertilizer trade and distribution.

 Ensure that the proposed use, label claims and directions, packages, safety data sheets, technical literature, and advertising of products sold as fertilizers is based on scientific evidence.

 Ensure products sold as fertilizers are clearly, legibly and accurately labeled.
 Governments are encouraged to harmonize labelling requirements at the global level.
 At minimum, labels should include: